ResponsibleTechWork/challenge-toolbox-prototype/README.md

 Welcome to the Responsible Tech Work Trello Prototype.

 ## Set up

     git clone https://github.com/ResponsibleTechWork/challenge-toolbox-prototype.git
     yarn install

-## Building and testing
+## Viewing files locally

+(Some) Trello popups and (all) modals require independent html pages which are loaded in an iframe.
+These can be viewed locally (you will have to make allowances for Trello references especially the global variable t).

+    parcel <path to file>

+e.g.

+    parcel ./src/popups/board-buttons-popup-authors.html

+Parcel creates a new server endpoint where the page can be viewed at: http://localhost:1234

+We each have a directory for experimenting under play.

+## How to update the Trello Power-Up

+The Trello Power-Up (rtw-challenge-toolbox-prototype) is served from a GitHub page.

+The repo is at: https://github.com/ResponsibleTechWork/challenge-toolbox-prototype/tree/gh-pages.

+1) To check the tests are all passing run the command:

+    yarn tests

+2) To update the Power-Up from the command line run:

     yarn build
-    yarn tests

-Commit updates to the main branch.
-The Trello Power-Up points at the trello branch.
-To update this branch, make a pull request.

-We each have a directory for experimenting under play/.
-To run this locally:

-    parcel <path to file>
-    parcel ./src/modals/challenge.html
-    parcel ./src/modals/celebrate.html

-Parcel creates a new server endpoint at: http://localhost:1234
+    git commit -m 'commit message goes here…' yarn release

+For more on configuring the Trello Power-Up: https://trello.com/Power-Ups/61891dc2d6918449e3c28bdc/edit.

-NB Power-up state is stored by Trello.
+NB Power-Up state is stored by Trello.
 Locally there is no persistent storage.

-## gh-pages
+### More on gh-pages

-### Quick release

-    git commit -m 'commit message goes here…' yarn release

-The Trello Power-Up (rtw-challenge-toolbox-prototype) is served from a GitHub page: https://responsibletechwork.github.io/challenge-toolbox-prototype/.

-For more on configuring the Trello Power-Up: https://trello.com/power-ups/61891dc2d6918449e3c28bdc/edit

 The gh-pages branch must contain only "public" directory files.
 To push the "public" directory to gh-pages branch use: